 Land Holding Size: The data revealed that 52% of the respondents were small landholders with 1–2 hectares of land, 28% were marginal landholders with less than 1 hectare, and 20% had medium or above landholdings.
 This implies that the majority of respondents operate on small and marginal landholdings, which is typical in tribal regions.
 The limited landholding size also highlights the importance of dairy as a supplementary source of income and livelihood diversification.

-Main Occupation: The main occupation of 64% of respondents included agriculture, dairy, and labor work.
+Main Occupation: The main occupation of 64% of respondents included agriculture, dairy, and labour work.
 Around 26% were engaged in agriculture and dairy only, while 10% were involved in other occupations.
-This reflects that dairy is an essential component of the livelihood strategy for tribal women, often combined with other forms of labor to sustain household income.
+This reflects that dairy is an essential component of the livelihood strategy for tribal women, often combined with other forms of labour to sustain household income.
 The integration of agriculture and dairy provides resilience against income fluctuations due to seasonal farming.

 Annual Income from All Sources: In terms of annual income, 55% of the respondents were in the medium-income category earning between ₹50,000 to ₹1,00,000, 25% had a high income of over ₹1,00,000, and 20% had low income below ₹50,000.
 This suggests that a majority of families manage to earn a modest income, though a significant portion still lives with financial constraints.
 Dairy-based entrepreneurship and value-added milk processing activities could play a crucial role in enhancing income levels and improving the economic condition of these families.